We heard about a place called Midnight Hole in North Carolina, an emerald lagoon so clear we half-hoped to see mermaids.

 The parking lot has a restroom, which I highly recommend visiting before you hit the trail.
 This will be the last source of modern plumbing you’ll see for a while.

-The trailhead is marked with a sign and Midnight Hole Lagoon is just a 1.5 mile hike up over flat terrain.
-The trail to midnight hole is rocky and doubles as a horse trail, so please watch where you step.
-Because this doubles as a horse trail, dogs are NOT permitted, although we did see dogs on our trip there.
+The trailhead is marked with a sign, and Midnight Hole is just 1.5 miles up the trail over flat terrain.
+The trail is rocky and doubles as a horse trail, so please watch where you step.
+Dogs aren’t allowed, though we spotted a few anyway.

 Only you know your children well enough to know if they should make this hike.
-I personally plan on waiting a few years to attempt it with my younger children.
-The Big Creek side of the trail has steep inclines with dramatic drop-offs, and one misstep could be dangerous if a child is not paying attention (or anyone for that matter).
+The Big Creek side of the trail has steep inclines with dramatic drop-offs, and one misstep could be dangerous if a child (or anyone for that matter) isn’t paying attention.

 Just 1/2 a mile past Midnight Hole is Mouse Creek Falls, a less crowded and beautiful spot worth the hike.